digidotcom/xbee-java/examples/communication/ReceiveBroadcastSerialDataSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to receive broadcast data packets from another XBee device on the same network.
+  This is a sample Java application to show how broadcast data packets are received from another XBee device on the same network.

-  The application prints the received broadcast data to the standard output in ASCII and hexadecimal formats after the sender address.
+  The application prints the broadcast data that was received to the standard output in ASCII and hexadecimal formats after the sender address.

   Files
   ----------
     * com.digi.xbee.api.receivebroadcastserialdata.MainApp.java:
       Main application class.
-Instantiates an XBee device and establishes a serial connection with it.
+It instantiates an XBee device and establishes a serial connection with it.

     * com.digi.xbee.api.receivebroadcastserialdata.MyBroadcastSerialDataReceiveListener.java: